Andrew-devcoder/explore/README.md

 ## Project Features

--Simple yet stylish website
+-   Simple yet stylish website
--Using Flexbox to Create a Responsive Layout
+-   Using Flexbox to Create a Responsive Layout
--Using SCSS to make working with CSS easier
+-   Using SCSS to make working with CSS easier
--Smooth hover effects to improve user experience -Responsive design for different screen sizes -Progressbar showing page progress
+-   Smooth hover effects to improve user experience
+-   Responsive design for different screen sizes
+-   Progressbar showing page progress

 ## Layout